Weakly asymmetric facilitated exclusion process: Main results and strategy of the proof

 \begin{remark} Discrete analogues of the identity \eqref{eq:symmetry}, allowing to exchange the roles of the boundary and initial condition parameters, also exist for directed polymers \cite[Prop.
 8.1]{barraquand2018half}, last passage percolation \cite[Lemma 6.1]{baik2018pfaffian} or more general models defined through Pfaffian Schur measures \cite[Corollary 7.6]{baik2001algebraic}.
-This suggests that the height function at the origin for ASEP on $\mathbb N^*$ may have the same distribution in the following two situations: \begin{enumerate} \item The reservoir has injection rate $p$, ejection rate $0$, and the initial condition is i.i.d.
-Bernoulli with parameter $\varrho$; \item The reservoir has injection parameter $\alpha=p\varrho$, ejection parameter $ \gamma=q(1-\varrho)$, and the initial configuration is empty. \end{enumerate} There exists such an identity in distribution when $p=1, q=0$, that is in the case of TASEP\footnote{More precisely, one needs to consider the TASEP on $\mathbb N^*$ with an initial condition such that the site $1$ is occupied, and all other sites are occupied according to Bernoulli i.i.d.~random variables.
+This suggests to compare the height function at the origin for ASEP on $\mathbb N^*$ in the following two situations: \begin{enumerate} \item The reservoir has injection rate $p$, ejection rate $0$, and the initial condition is i.i.d.
+Bernoulli with parameter $\varrho$; \item The reservoir has injection parameter $\alpha=p\varrho$, ejection parameter $ \gamma=q(1-\varrho)$, and the initial configuration is empty. \end{enumerate} When $p=1, q=0$, that is in the case of TASEP, the height functions at the origin in the above two situation have the same distribution\footnote{More precisely, one needs to consider the TASEP on $\mathbb N^*$ with an initial condition such that the site $1$ is occupied, and all other sites are occupied according to Bernoulli i.i.d.~random variables.
 Then, the height function for this model has the same distribution \cite{prahofer2001current} as the height function associated to the last passage percolation model with boundary considered in \cite{baik2018pfaffian}.
 The symmetry between the boundary and the initial condition parameters follows from \cite[Lemma 6.1]{baik2018pfaffian} (choosing the parameter $\alpha$ there as $\alpha=\varrho$).}.
-In the weakly asymmetric regime $\eps\to 0$, such an identity would yield \eqref{eq:symmetry} (which is proved in \cite{parekh2019positive} through another route).
-We leave this as an open question in the case of ASEP. \end{remark}
+Whether this equality in law generalizes to ASEP is an open question. \end{remark}